-Each year, the Arkansas Medicaid booklet provides an overview of the program, including how the health care program is funded and implemented.
-This booklet offers a general look at the program's beneficiaries and how the program has changed, while more specifically highlighting the greatest challenges and accomplishments from the past fiscal year.
+The Division of Medical Services is a large, encompassing area that provides medically necessary services to needy and low-income Arkansans through Medicaid.
+The Arkansas Medicaid booklet offers a general look at the program's beneficiaries and how the program has changed, while more specifically highlighting the greatest challenges and accomplishments from the past fiscal year.